top of page

 EMPOWER

-The Austen Everett Foundation works to empower Kids in their fight against cancer through the strength and support of professional and collegiate athletes, teams and the athletic community.
+Empowering Kids in their fight against cancer through the strength and support of athletes, teams, the athletic community, and HERO grants.

 HONOR